About

 Mission Statement

-To expose our nation’s youth to the technological environments and positive civilian and military role models found on Active, Guard, and Reserve military bases and installations, nurture a winning network of collaborators, and build mutual loyalty within our communities, by providing 25 hours of exemplary hands-on instruction and activities that meet or exceed the National Standards.
+To expose our nation’s youth to the technological environments and positive civilian and military role models found on Active, Guard, and Reserve military bases and installations, nurture a winning network of collaborators, and build mutual loyalty within our communities, by providing 25 hours of exemplary hands-on STEAM instruction and activities that meet or exceed the national standards.

 History

 In FY 1993, the U.S. Congress appropriated funds for DoD STARBASE and piloted the program in seven states.
 There are locations spread across the United States and its territories.
-To accommodate the growing demand for additional STEM programs, a structured after school mentoring program, STARBASE 2.0, for middle school students was piloted in 2010 at five locations.
+To accommodate the growing demand for additional STEM programs, a structured after school mentoring program, STARBASE 2.0 (now called STARBASE Advanced), for middle school students was piloted in 2010 at five locations.
 The program’s success relies on collaboration between the sponsoring military unit and STARBASE Academy, the school district, and local communities.
-The goal is for each STARBASE Academy to sponsor a 2.0 program.
+The goal is for each STARBASE Academy to sponsor a STARBASE Advanced program.

 Why STARBASE

-DoD STARBASE offers a positive, proven approach to engendering excitement and interest in Science, Technology, Engineering and Math (STEM).
+DoD STARBASE offers a positive, proven approach to engendering excitement and interest in Science, Technology, Engineering & Art/Design, and Mathematics (STEAM).
 This knowledge is important to our nation’s future because:

-• Students who attend DoD STARBASE Academies increase their knowledge and skills in STEM.
+• Students who attend DoD STARBASE improve their attitudes about and their confidence in STEAM.

-• Students who attend DoD STARBASE improve their attitudes about and their confidence in STEM.
+• Students who attend DoD STARBASE Academies increase their knowledge and skills in STEAM.

 %